Mediums

 Recent Paintings

-Painting of a sunny beach scene.
+Painting of a marsh.

-Painting of a colorful sky.
+Painting of a fishing village

-Paintings of mountains and the sea.
+Painting of chairs and the ocean.

-Painting of a beach.
+Painting of evergreen trees

-Painting of a sunset.
+Painting of a storm at the beach.